TU-Dortmund-CS-LS12-DAES-teaching/RTSA-lab02-SchedTest-SS23/README.md

 ## Runing the Tests

-Make sure you have at least python3, argparse and numpy installed.
+Make sure you have at least python3, argparse, numpy and tabulate installed.
 Argpoarse and Numpy can be installed via pip.

 Use the SchedTest.py Script